One day Hakone loop itinerary – with a twist

 This is a convenient option if you’re visiting from Tokyo and also returning to Tokyo.
 The train journey from Tokyo to Hakone-Yumoto lasts approximately 80 minutes.

-However, if you already have a valid JR pass, or if you’re coming from (or continuing to) Kyoto instead, we recommend using the JR trains to travel to Odawara (Shinkansen trains from Tokyo and Kyoto stop here).
+However, if you already have a valid JR pass (and if you don’t have, we definitely recommend you buy one, it’s going to save you a lot!), or if you’re coming from (or continuing to) Kyoto instead, we recommend using the JR trains to travel to Odawara (Shinkansen trains from Tokyo and Kyoto stop here).
 At Odawara station you may get your Hakone Freepass (the cheaper one only for the Hakone area) and hop on the local Hakone Tozan train to Hakone-Yumoto and further on to Gora (or wherever you’re headed to in the area).
 This is the best option if you’re following our 10-day Japan itinerary.

 How to get around Hakone?